SephirotAGI/U-TIM/README.md

 ---

-## What's New in Version 5.0?
+## What's New in Version 5.1?
-U-TIM version 5.0 updates the **core U-TIM framework** and introduces **U-TIM-X**, a meta-analytical extension that enhances cross-domain analysis by integrating domain-specific incoherence assessments. **U-TIM-X**
-comprises two complementary formulations: **U-TIM-Xstat** for standardized cross-disciplinary
-comparisons and **U-TIM-Xdyn** for dynamic tracking of emerging theoretical instabilities.
+U-TIM: Universal Theory Incoherence Measure (version 5.1) retains the core U-TIM equa- tion introduced in version 5.0, establishing a standardized framework for cross-disciplinary theoretical analysis with domain-adaptable components.
+This version continues to optimize di- vergence measures, domain-specific interpretation thresholds, and numerical stability, ensuring alignment with established methodologies in quantum physics, ecosystem modeling, economic policy, and mathematical foundations.
+Additionally, it maintains the expanded framework of U-TIM-X, first presented in ver- sion 5.0—a meta-analytical extension unifying domain-specific U-TIM results into a structured cross-domain synthesis.
+U-TIM-X consists of two complementary formulations: U-TIM-Xstat , for standardized cross-disciplinary comparisons, and U-TIM-Xdyn , for dynamic tracking of emerging theoretical instabilities.
 Together, these extensions establish a unified methodology for quantifying and analyzing theoretical divergence across multiple scientific domains.

-### U-TIM-X Extensions
-- **U-TIM-Xstat** → Standardized cross-domain comparison of incoherence.
-- **U-TIM-Xdyn** → Dynamic tracking of instability and emerging theoretical inconsistencies.

-Together, these extensions enable **comprehensive monitoring and synthesis of theoretical divergence across multiple scientific fields**.
+This version also includes a correction to the U-TIM-Xdyn equation, ensuring its intended functionality, along with an update to the "Note on Divergence Measures" within the Mathe- matical Definition of U-TIM-Xdyn.

 ---

-## AI Re-Inclusion Notice
-In this version, ChatGPT and Gemini have been re-integrated into the main project.
-Their
-exclusion in previous iterations was due to incorrect utilization rather than inherent limitations
-in their capabilities.

----

 ## Compliance Updates
 **Removed copyrighted quote** from *Recognition.md* to ensure full compliance.

-## CITATION.cff Updates

-**I have updated `CITATION.cff` to match "U-TIM: Universal Theory Incoherence Measure.pdf" latest version.
-I uploaded this PDF on 2025-02-09, but only updated `CITATION.cff` later (in the first hours of the next day: 2025-02-10).**